A General Lower Bound for the Limited Augmented Zarankiewicz Number based upon Complete Graphs: Concluding Remarks

 \item \textbf{The role of degenerate 2-edges.} Our lifting method always adds nondegenerate 2-edges.
 However, the optimal \(5\times4\) construction (Type C) uses a row-degenerate 2-edge \((4,2;5,2)\), which cannot be obtained by lifting from a smaller nondegenerate construction.
 Understanding the power of degenerate 2-edges and developing a lifting method that can introduce them would be an interesting direction for future research.

 \item \textbf{Exact values for larger parameters.} The lifting method gives lower bounds for \(z_L(6,3)\), \(z_L(6,5)\), and \(z_L(6,6)\), but exact values are not yet known.
-Determining them would require upper bound arguments similar to those in Sections~4 and~5, but the classification of extremal \(C_4\)-free graphs for \(6\times n\) is more complex.
+Determining them would require upper bound arguments similar to those in Section~4, but the classification of extremal \(C_4\)-free graphs for \(6\times n\) is more complex.

 \item \textbf{Connections with SOS rank.} By Theorem~\ref{thm:BSR>=z2}, any lower bound for \(z_L(m,n)\) immediately gives a lower bound for \(\operatorname{BSR}(m,n)\).
 Our results imply \(\operatorname{BSR}(6,6)\ge 19\), a significant improvement over previously known bounds.
 It would be interesting to see whether the gap \(\operatorname{BSR}(m,n) - z_L(m,n)\) can be positive, and if so, to characterize when it occurs.